Personal Training: Cardio-Vascular Intensity

 Working at an intensity of 50%-70% of maximum heart rate would allow a client to lose weight and improve their general fitness and energy levels.
 It would also increase their bone density, strengthen their muscles and ligaments, lubricate their joints and improve their flexibility.
 To put someone through a more intensive workout that would make their heart pump harder, demand more oxygen and challenge the lactate system, a fitness instructor might work them at 70%-85% of maximum heart rate.

-A new client who wants to burn a few calories and improve their fitness rate might be worked at 60% of their maximum heart rate.
-To work out how to train a 30 year old at 60% of their maximum heart rate, a personal trainer would apply the following formula:
+A new client who wants to burn a few calories and improve their fitness rate might work out at 60% of their maximum heart rate.
+A personal trainer would apply the following formula to determine how to train a 30-year-old at 60% of their maximum heart rate:

-The problem with this method is that it assumes that everyone age 30 has the same maximum heart rate, regardless of fitness levels and genetics.
-It is possible for a personal trainer to establish each individual client’s true maximum heart rate by working them maximally.
-However, this will put considerable stress through the heart, which is not recommended for the general population who come into a gym environment.
+The problem with this method is that it assumes everyone age 30 has the same maximum heart rate, regardless of fitness levels and genetics.
+A personal trainer can establish each individual client’s actual maximum heart rate by working them maximally.
+However, such an approach will put considerable stress on the heart, which is not recommended for the general population that comes into a gym environment.

 The Karvonen formula and RHR

-This method measures Resting Heart Rate (RHR), which takes into account an individual’s fitness levels.
+This method measures Resting Heart Rate (RHR), which considers an individual’s fitness levels.
 RHR is most accurately measured first thing in the morning.
 An RHR of 50 indicates an individual who is fitter than someone with an RHR of 70.
-Their heart beats fewer times a minute at rest because it’s stronger: it has bigger chambers that can contract harder and pump out more blood per beat, supplying oxygen and nutrients to the muscles.
+Their heart beats fewer times a minute at rest because it’s more potent: it has bigger chambers that can contract harder and pump out more blood per beat, supplying oxygen and nutrients to the muscles.

 If a personal trainer has a 30-year-old client with an RHR of 70, they can calculate that individual’s maximum heart rate using the following formula: